 Last week forensic expert Alissa Torres from the SANS Institute and Infocyte’s co-founder Chris Gerritz hosted a Webinar on Forensic State Analysis: A New Approach to Threat Hunting.
-In it they discussed how to adapt Digital Forensics & Incident Response (DFIR) techniques to scalably and proactively hunt for unknown threats across an entire enterprise network.
-If you missed the webinar here’s some highlights.
+In it, they discussed how to adapt Digital Forensics & Incident Response (DFIR) techniques to scalably and proactively hunt for unknown threats across an entire enterprise network.
+If you missed the webinar here are some highlights.

 First and foremost, Alissa and Chris clarified what they mean by threat hunting as it’s become a trendy term used to describe everything from EDR to Behavior Analytics, and everything in between: